 Unlike some countries, Japan doesn’t have officers checking IDs on the street.
 However, store clerks and restaurant staff are trained to enforce the law strictly.
 Most underage cases are handled quietly, but repeated or public violations can escalate quickly, especially for foreigners, where visa issues or deportation may follow serious offenses.

-💡 Remember: In Japan, following the rules isn’t just about avoiding trouble, it’s about showing respect for the community and the people around you.
+Remember, in Japan, following the rules isn’t just about avoiding trouble, it’s about showing respect for the community and the people around you.

 Japanese Drinking Culture